triton-inference-server/server/docs/client.rst

-* Python version of *grpc\_image\_client*, an example application that is functionally equivalent to *image\_client* but that uses GRPC generated client code to communicate with TRTIS (instead of the client library).
+* Python version of *grpc\_image\_client*, an example application that is functionally equivalent to *image\_client* but that uses GRPC generated client code to communicate with the inference server (instead of the client library).

-* C++ version of *perf\_client*, an example application that issues a large number of concurrent requests to TRTIS to measure latency and throughput for a given model.
+* C++ version of *perf\_client*, an example application that issues a large number of concurrent requests to the inference server to measure latency and throughput for a given model.
 You can use this to experiment with different model configuration settings for your models.

 .. build-client-begin-marker-do-not-remove